Judd Trump: 2020–21 season

-2021/2022
+2021–22 season

 At the British Open in August 2021, Trump lost 2–3 in the third round to Elliot Slessor.
 This loss meant that Mark Selby became world number one, with Trump dropping to second in the rankings.

-Trump took advantage of a break in the snooker calendar to enter his first nine-ball pool tournament, the 2021 U.S. Open Pool Championship, staged in Atlantic City.
+Trump took advantage of a break in the snooker calendar to enter his first nine-ball pool tournament, the 2021 U.S. Open Pool Championship, staged in Atlantic City, New Jersey.
 Although he easily won his three opening matches, he lost 1–11 to Jayson Shaw to move to the losers' side of the bracket, and then lost 10–11 to Jason Theron to exit the tournament.
 Trump stated his intention to continue competing in nine-ball pool, saying that "I had a lot more support from fans than I was expecting, and there were enough positives to make me do it again."

 In November, Trump defeated Higgins 10–4 in the 2021 Champion of Champions final, winning the invitational tournament for the first time.
 He also reached the semi-finals of the invitational 2022 Masters, but lost in a deciding frame to Barry Hawkins.
 After this, his performance in ranking events was less impressive than in the previous two seasons, which had seen him win a combined 11 ranking titles.
 He reached the quarter-finals of the 2021 Northern Ireland Open, the 2021 English Open and the 2022 German Masters, but did not feature in any ranking semi-finals or finals until the 12th ranking event of the season, the 2022 Welsh Open, where he reached his first ranking final since the 2021 Gibraltar Open a year earlier.
 He lost 5–9 to Joe Perry though.
 The following week, he won his first ranking title of the season and the 23rd of his career at the 2022 Turkish Masters in Antalya, defeating Matthew Selt 10–4 in the final.
 In the 10th frame of the match, he made his sixth maximum break.
 Reaching the final of the Welsh Open and winning the Turkish Masters meant that Trump moved from 17th to fourth place on the season's money list, guaranteeing his place in the 2022 Tour Championship, though, like in the previous edition of the tournament, he exited after his first match, as Luca Brecel defeated him 10–6.

 Trump reached his third world final at the 2022 World Snooker Championship, but lost 13–18 to Ronnie O'Sullivan.
 He finished the season regaining his number two spot in the world rankings, having dropped to fourth place beforehand.
 Trump was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to snooker and charity.